Riceblade/Funny-Networth-Bot/README.md

 4. Now run the file via `node index.js`
 5. Your bot is now up and running!

+# After Set-up
+You can now run /networth (player name)
+And if you want you can change the name of all items and the value of them!

 DM Rice#0404 for any help!